Sicamous (sternwheeler): Ship Layout

-Function
+Service

 Sicamous was a steam-driven sternwheeler, consuming an average of fifteen to seventeen tons of coal each day, depending upon weather conditions and the number of stops made along the lake.
 Today Sicamous remains the largest steam-powered, steel-hulled sternwheeler in Canada.

 Twenty-three feet long and made of Carnegie flange steel, the boiler was designed to burn 1720 kilograms of coal each hour.
 It was important to maintain a large and very hot fire burning within the boiler.
 Surrounding the fire was a steel chamber containing water pulled from the lake as well as 320 hollow tubes.
 These tubes would heat rapidly, quickly turning the water to steam.
 Pressure would build and the temperature would rise.
 The steam pressure was constantly monitored and maintained at 160 psi by a fireman or an engineer who was responsible for manually releasing steam as needed.
 This steam would travel from the boiler to the engines via the bulkhead, a large tube attached to the ceiling of the bilge.
 Sicamous had two engines, each with a low- and high-pressure cylinder.
 Steam would travel from cylinder to cylinder, moving pistons which were attached to the ship's pitman arms.
 These pitman arms were connected to the wooden stern wheel and moved completely out of phase with one another, distributing power equally to both sides of the stern wheel.

-Purpose

-Built in 1914 and retired in 1936, Sicamous dedicated twenty-two years of service to the CPR, transporting people of the Okanagan and travelers alike.
-Although always a first-class steamship complete with luxurious staterooms and cabins, Sicamous was renovated in 1935 and became primarily a cargo vessel, reducing her total number of berths from 80 to 20.
-This change was made in hopes of serving the people of the valley better while increasing her profits.

-Operation

-Construction of Sicamous began September 1913 and continued throughout the winter, finishing in the spring of 1914.
-The hull, engine and boiler were fabricated beforehand in Port Arthur, Ontario (Thunder Bay) and shipped to the construction site at Okanagan Landing.
-It took seventeen railcars to ship the prefabricated materials to the construction site.
-Up to 150 men were hired to build both Sicamous and her sister ship, Naramata.
-The cost to build Sicamous alone was estimated to be $180,000 not including the additional $14,000 spent on fine furnishings.

-Sicamous was launched 19 May 1914, at 2:15 in the afternoon, and had its first excursion on 12 June 1914.
-The first to pilot the ship was Captain George Estabrooks, followed by Captain Otto Estabrooks in 1915, Captain William Kirby in 1916, Captain George Robertson from 1917 to 1921 and lastly Captain Joseph Weeks from 1922 to 1935.
-To be captain of such a ship was considered to be one of the most prestigious careers in the Okanagan Valley and each captain was held in very high regard.
+Crew